Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,4629.576753,4641.290481.md

 ### Transcript

-> could be good B I might revisit this
+> okay too many tights on the right side could be good B I might revisit this cave we're gonna revisit this cave